kanaria69/Mainecoco/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"